 The maiden has a certain magnetism too – her positivity and openness often attract new opportunities and she is willing to take leaps of faith into the unknown.

-- Being assertive
+- Be assertive

-- Celebrating the successes of others
+- Celebrate the successes of others (especially other women)

-- Strengthening your solar plexus
+- Strengthen your solar plexus

 The mother archetype